• Skip to primary navigation

 • parsley is a perfect herb to add to this salad.
 It doesn't have an overly strong flavor but adds a fresh, slightly peppery taste.

-tomatoes, avocado, cucumber, radishes, hardboiled eggs, crabmeat
+tomatoes, avocado, cucumber, radishes, hardboiled eggs, crabmeat.

-How to make crab louie salad:
+How to make Crab Louie Salad:

-This salad could not be easier to make.
-Whisk the mayo, ketchup, Worcestershire sauce, lemon juice, horseradish, seasonings and scallions together for the dressing.
-Place the lettuce on a large plate or bowl and put all the vegetables and eggs on top.
+• Divide the lettuce on a small plates or bowls and place the vegetables and eggs on top.
 Add the crabmeat and then drizzle with dressing.
 Top with capers and parsley.

-crab louie salad on plate and dressing in bowl
+crab louie salad on plate and dressing in bowl.

-Easy ways to serve the salad:
+Easy ways to serve the Crab Louie salad:

 • Serve it in a hollowed out tomato or bell pepper.